History of Asia: Three Kingdoms of Korea

 The three Kingdoms of Korea involves Goguryeo in north, Baekje in southwest, and Silla in southeast Korean peninsula.
 These three kingdoms act as a bridge of cultures between China and Japan.
-Thanks to them, Japan was able to accept Chinese splendid cultures.
 Prince Shōtoku of Japan had been taught by two teachers.
 One was from Baekje, the other was from Goguryeo.
 Once Japan invaded Silla, Goguryeo helped Silla to defeat Japan.
 Baekje met the earliest heyday of them.
 Its heyday was the 5th century AD.
 Its capital was Seoul.
 During its heyday, the kingdom made colonies overseas.
 Liaodong, China and Kyushu, Japan were the colonies of Baekje during its short heyday.
 Goguryeo was the strongest kingdom of all.
 They sometimes called themselves as an Empire.
 Its heyday was 6th century.
 King Gwanggaeto widened its territory to north.
 So Goguryeo dominated from Korean peninsula to Manchuria.
 And his son, King Jangsu widened its territory to south.
 He occupied Seoul, and moved its capital to Pyeongyang.
 Goguryeo almost occupied three quarters of South Korean peninsula thanks to king Jangsu who widened the kingdom's territory to south.
 Silla met the latest heyday.
 King Jinheung went north and occupiedSeoul.
 But it was short.
 Baekje became stronger and attacked Silla.
 Baekje occupied more than 40 cities of Silla.
 So Silla could hardly survive.

 China's Sui dynasty invaded Goguryeo and Goguryeo–Sui War occurred between Korea and China.
 Goguryeo won against China and Sui dynasty fell.
 After then, Tang dynasty reinvaded Goguryeo and helped Silla to unify the peninsula.
 Goguryeo, Baekje, and Japan helped each other against Tang-Silla alliance, but Baekje and Goguryeo fell.
 Unfortunately, Tang dynasty betrayed Silla and invaded Korean peninsula in order to occupy the whole Korean peninsula (Silla-Tang war).
 Silla advocated 'Unification of Three Korea', so people of fallen Baekje and Goguryeo helped Silla against Chinese invasion.
 Eventually Silla could beat China and unified the peninsula.
 This war helped Korean people to unite mentally.